godotengine/godot-docs/development/file_formats/tscn.rst

  - A type
  - An ID

-Godot alway generates absolute paths relative to the resource directory and thus prefixed with :code:`res://`, but paths relative to the TSCN file's location are also valid.
+Godot always generates absolute paths relative to the resource directory and thus prefixed with :code:`res://`, but paths relative to the TSCN file's location are also valid.